ibm-cloud-docs/containers/cs_regions.md

 {{site.data.keyword.Bluemix_notm}} regions can be accessed by specifying the API endpoint when you log in.
 If you do not specify a region, you are automatically logged in to the region that is closest to you.

-{{site.data.keyword.Bluemix_notm}} region API endpoints with example log in commands:
+{{site.data.keyword.Bluemix_notm}} region API endpoints with example login commands:

   * US South and US East
       ```